Colleen Taylor Sen: Food Author

 Ashoka and the Maurya Dynasty: The History and Legacy of Ancient India's Greatest Dynasty was published in October 2022.
+March 2023 saw the publication of The Bloomsbury Handbook of Indian Cuisine, coedited by Sourish Bhattacharyya and Helen Saberi, with entries by over 25 leading food historians and journalists.

 Her books have been translated into Arabic, Japanese, Korean, and Chinese.
 She has also organized many culinary tours of Indian stores and has given talks and cooking demonstrations on Indian cuisine.
+Her website is www.colleensen.net.